Flu vaccine

 Patients who have any type of severe acute illness, with or without fever, should wait until their symptoms subside before getting the flu vaccine.

-Maintain the full post-vaccination observation period where appropriate
+Maintain the post-vaccination observation period

+The Canadian Immunization Guide recommends a post-vaccination observation period of at least 15 minutes.
 If there is a specific concern about a possible vaccine allergy, an observation period of 30 minutes is a safer interval.

 Ordering flu vaccines

+The first set of vaccine orders to physicians is expected to be delivered in early-to-mid October.
 Connect with your Public Health Unit for more ordering information.

 Billing